Is empathy a character trait?

 When we talk about executive functions, we’re usually talking about distinct, discrete skills that are easy to get our arms around.
-Empathy, while often lumped in with executive functions, is not a singular skill, but a package of skills that pulls from multiple parts of the brain.
+Empathy, while often lumped in with executive functions, is not a singular skill or character trait, but a package of skills that pulls from multiple parts of the brain.
 Children who are empathetic can form and sustain friendships, are more likely to behave well in class, and are less likely to engage in aggressive, antisocial, or criminal behavior.

 What is empathy?

 Empathy is often defined as the ability to identify with the suffering of another.
 This definition, however, is only partly correct.
 Human beings have the capacity for three kinds of empathy:

 Reflexive empathy – Every human is born with the ability to respond to the pain of others.
 When shown images of others in pain, a child will have a neurological response in the area of the brain that controls pain.
 Researchers have even documented newborn babies crying in response to the distress of other babies.
 Infants respond far more intensely to the sound of another infant crying than to other unpleasant sounds.
 The phenomenon of reflexive empathy is thought to be cause by “mirror neurons.”
 These nerve cells fire whether a child is experiencing something or just witnessing someone else experience it.

 Emotional empathy – This is the vicarious experiencing of another’s emotional pain.
 Closely related to reflexive empathy, emotional empathy does not require images of pain or sounds of distress to illicit a response.
 Just knowing what another is going through, is enough to create that second-hand pain response, as it occurs in reflexive empathy.